Showing posts with label nigger. Show all posts

 Or…

-The point is Dr. King was terrified the public would find out.
-I mean, he was a minister and even though everyone knows ministers often dip into the parishioners pool, the White folk and the American press would have had a field-day, especially since a few of his affairs were reported to have involve white women.
+The point is, Dr. King was terrified the public would find out.
+I mean, he was a minister, and even though everyone knows ministers often dip into the parishioners’ pool, the White folk and the American press would have had a field day, especially since a few of his affairs were reported to have involved white women.
 There was also talk of plagiarism and his dissertation for the doctorate he received from Boston University.
-Sadly, years later a Boston U. Panel did in fact, find such evidence.
+Sadly, years later, a Boston U. panel did in fact find such evidence.

-Again, the point is information is king to those who do dirty deeds.
+Again, the point is that information is king to those who do dirty deeds.
 How much did Dr. King really know about the efforts to steer him in the direction of a Civil Rights Act that would thwart a class-action lawsuit?
 No one really knows.
-All we have are the results — no class-action lawsuit, followed by a stifling, murderous, racist ideology called Blackness.
+All we have are the results—no class-action lawsuit, followed by a stifling, murderous, racist ideology called Blackness.

-The one thing he said that actually came true, was the cashing of the checks part, but in the case for Blacks, it was for having babies and kicking the fathers out of the house throughout the 1970s and 1980s to get the checks.
-With Johnson's great Society, the Black family began to disintegrate and Y.B.M.s reverted to a slave mentality that said; 'your children don't belong to you; they belong to the masr', which in this case, was the Federal government.'
+The one thing he said that actually came true was the cashing of the checks part, but in the case of Blacks, it was for having babies and kicking the fathers out of the house throughout the 1970s and 1980s to get the checks.
+With Johnson's Great Society, the Black family began to disintegrate and Y.B.M.s reverted to a slave mentality that said; 'your children don't belong to you; they belong to masr', which in this case, was the Federal government.'

 Listening to Dr. King's speech again, after all these years, I gotta tell you it's packed with a lot of completely false beliefs about the position of Negroes in America, and what it would take to actually rise up from the so-called corners of American society.

-To begin with, Chief Justice Roger B., was correct in asserting the framers of the original Constitution did not have the Negro in mind, when they were talking about all men being equal, seeing they all owned slaves.
-Even the Negroes’ first messiah, Abraham Lincoln admitted to never envisioning a moment in time, when the Negro and White men would be equal upon this soil.
+To begin with, Chief Justice Roger B. was correct in asserting the framers of the original Constitution did not have the Negro in mind when they were talking about all men being equal, seeing that they all owned slaves.
+Abraham Lincoln admitted to never envisioning a moment in time when the Negro and White men would be equal upon this soil.
 Again, Chief Justice Roger B. Taney:

 They show that a perpetual and impassable barrier was intended to be erected between the white race and the one which they had reduced to slavery, and governed as subjects with absolute and despotic power, and which they then looked upon as so far below them in the scale of created beings, that intermarriages between white persons and negroes or mulattoes were regarded as unnatural and immoral, and punished as crimes, not only in the parties, but in the person who joined them in marriage.